-12 Feats of Strength from a 1700s Strongman
+12 Feats of Strength from an 18th-Century Strongman

 In the early 18th century, traveling performers used trickery and manipulations of leverage to perform impressive-looking "feats of strength."
 These weren't real strongmen, per se, but rather normal dudes who had a slightly above-average understanding of physics.
 This all changed with Thomas Topham, a British man who managed to perform the feats without any shenanigans.

 Topham lacked the craft or knowledge of the aforementioned "strongmen," but he was able to meet or exceed their feats due to his abnormal and actual super-strength.
 One notable exception was when he tried to pull against two horses.
 "Ignorant of the method, he seated himself on the ground with his feet against two stirrups, and by the weight of his body he succeeded in pulling against a single horse; but in attempting to pull against two horses, he was lifted out of his place and, one of his knees was shattered against the stirrups."

 Because of this accident, Topham walked with a limp.
 He also stood an unassuming 5'10", so he hardly fit the profile of the world's strongest man.
 When he applied to perform his act in Devon, a local politician "requested him to strip, that he might examine whether he was made like them...[Topham] was found to be extremely muscular.
 What were hollows under the arms and hams of others, were filled up with ligaments in him."

 Topham was said to have done the following during his performances:

 1. "Roll[ed] up a pewter dish of seven pounds as a man rolls up a sheet of paper."